alistairjkho/DataScience/README.md

 # Repository layout

-This repository is currently organised by
+This repository is currently organised by:

 * Machine learning - Projects focused on machine learning
 * Practices - Projects focused on practicing with libraries relevant to data science